plume-lib/merging/README.md

 ### How to use as a merge tool

-First, do the setup just below.
+First, edit your `~/.gitconfig` file as shown below.

 Run the following after you do a git merge that leaves conflicts: